k7ilo/DVSwitch12_Files/README.md

-# Files to install DVSwitch on Debian 12 (Bookworm) HOPEFULLY LOL!!
+# Modded files to install DVSwitch on Debian 12 (Bookworm) HOPEFULLY LOL!!